 The Demographics of Cannabis Users

-When it comes to cannabis use in the UK, it's important to understand the demographics of those who are using it.According to recent data from the Office for National Statistics, cannabis is the most commonly used illicit drug in the UK, with an estimated 2.6 million people aged 16-59 having used it in the past year.
+When it comes to medicinal cannabis in Wales and cannabis use in the UK, it's important to understand the demographics of those who are using it.According to recent data from the Office for National Statistics, cannabis is the most commonly used illicit drug in the UK, with an estimated 2.6 million people aged 16-59 having used it in the past year.
 But who exactly is using cannabis and why?
 Let's take a closer look at the demographics of cannabis users in the UK.

 Age: